-We have audited the financial statements of Good Health Foundation, Inc. (the Foundation), which comprise the statements of financial position as of September 30, 2022 and 2021, the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements collectively, the financial statements.
+We have audited the financial statements of Good Health Foundation, Inc. (the Foundation), which comprise the statements of financial position as of September 30, 2023 and 2022, the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of September 30, 2022 and 2021, and the results of its activities, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of September 30, 2023 and 2022, and the results of its activities and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.